Manipal Academy of Higher Education to Unveil Manipal Hospice and Respite Centre - www.lokmattimes.com

 Manipal Academy of Higher Education to Unveil Manipal Hospice and Respite Centre

-NewsVoir Manipal (Karnataka) [India], April 26: Manipal Academy of Higher Education (MAHE) Manipal, announces the unveiling of India's one-of-a-kind, ...
+NewsVoir Manipal (Karnataka) [India], May 1: Manipal Academy of Higher Education (MAHE) Manipal, announces the unveiling of India's one ...

 NewsVoir

-Manipal (Karnataka) [India], April 26: Manipal Academy of Higher Education (MAHE) Manipal, announces the unveiling of India's one-of-a-kind, Manipal Hospice and Respite Centre (MHRC), which will be formally inaugurated on April 30, 2025, by Justice Syed Abdul Nazeer, Governor of Andhra Pradesh.
+Manipal (Karnataka) [India], May 1: Manipal Academy of Higher Education (MAHE) Manipal, announces the unveiling of India's one of its kind, Manipal Hospice and Respite Centre (MHRC), which will be formally inaugurated on April 30, 2025, by Justice Syed Abdul Nazeer, His Excellency Governor of Andhra Pradesh.
 It will commence clinical services from July 2025.
 This high social impact initiative by MAHE is entirely free of cost and aims to be a one-stop destination for excellent compassionate holistic palliative care.
 It will provide comprehensive hospice and respite care to patients and their families facing serious and life-limiting illnesses.

 The facility is strategically planned to operate with support from multiple partners, including Kasturba Medical College, Kasturba Hospital Manipal, and Indian Association of Palliative Care offering specialist palliative care by a multidisciplinary team of trained palliative medicine physicians, nurses, psychologists, social workers and other support team, alongside several corporates and non-profit organizations contributing to its funding.
 Situated just 4.5 kilometers from Kasturba Medical College Hospital and 4 kilometers from NH-66, the Manipal Hospice and Respite Centre (MHRC) is set within a peaceful 12-acre green campus, nestled along the tranquil banks of the Swarna River.

-Expressing his happiness ahead of the launch, Lt Gen (Dr) MD Venkatesh, VSM (Retd.), Vice Chancellor, Manipal Academy of Higher Education, Manipal said, "MHRC is a pathbreaking initiative that advances our mission to deliver specialized, empathetic, and academically rooted healthcare.
+Expressing his happiness ahead of the launch, Lt Gen (Dr) MD Venkatesh, VSM (Retd.), Vice Chancellor, MAHE, Manipal said, "MHRC is a pathbreaking initiative that advances our mission to deliver specialized, empathetic, and academically rooted healthcare.
 As the only hospice in India affiliated with both a medical college and a tertiary hospital, it is uniquely positioned to provide advanced palliative care while serving as a training ground for future caregivers.
 The services offered through this high-impact initiative will be provided entirely free of cost to patients and families facing serious and life-limiting conditions."

 MHRC is different from other hospice facilities because of its unique and strategic inclusion of advanced palliative care with research and education.
 The facility is developed to be only hospice in India attached to both a medical college and tertiary care hospital, that caters to cancer and non-cancer conditions.
 MHRC will provide innovative care models while training the next generation of palliative care specialists.